 Let's face it: Not every football fan in South Florida wants to spend their Sundays watching the Dolphins play.
-Some fans are transplants who would prefer to see their beloved hometown team in action.
-Others are disillusioned Dolphins fans who are tired of witnessing the Fins shit the bed and are more invested in their fantasy teams.
-Thanks, Stephen Ross!
+Some fans are transplants who would prefer to see their old hometown team in action.
+Others are disillusioned Dolphins fans who are tired of witnessing the Fins go 20 years without a playoff win and are more invested in their fantasy teams.

 For those who pledge their allegiance to other teams, New Times

-presents this list of sports bars in South Florida that cater to NFL fan bases other than Dolphins devotees.
-These are the hangouts that give TV priority to other NFL teams and provide a home away from home for many football fans living in South Florida.
+presents this list of South Florida sports bars that cater to NFL fanbases other than Dolphins devotees.
+These are the hangouts that give TV and sound priority to other NFL teams and provide a home away from home for many football fans living in South Florida.

 Photo by Jon Slack